nopnop2002/esp-idf-cc1101/README.md

 |Acknowledgement Payload|Yes|No|

-The nRF24L01 can tell whether the transmission was successful or unsuccessful on the transmitting side.
+nRF24L01 can tell whether the transmission was successful or unsuccessful on the transmitting side.

-cc1101 cannot determine whether the transmission was successful or unsuccessful on the sending side.
+cc1101 cannot tell whether the transmission was successful or unsuccessful on the transmitting side.